DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![run_inputs](https://user-images.githubusercontent.com/86741975/217640283-c0d11c44-e805-4133-ad23-3f7192ce3de2.PNG)

-The second tab is called *model* contains the top-level initialization inputs which are *GrpA*, *GrpB*, and *b_mix*.
+The *model* tab contains the initialization inputs for the elements of the top-level model.
+In this case, they are *GrpA*, *GrpB*, and *b_mix*.

 ![model_inputs](https://user-images.githubusercontent.com/86741975/217640524-24f560a6-34b4-4f13-a1ca-ac50112aaec5.PNG)

-We can edit the value for the *b_mix* parameter here.
+We can edit the value for the *b_mix* parameter here to affect the rate of cross infections between the two groups.

 Because *GrpA* and *GrpB* are sub-models, the value under these labels is the name of the tab that contains the initialization data for that sub-model.
-So under *GrpA*, the value is *model.GrpA* which is the name of the second tab.
+So under *GrpA*, the value is *model.GrpA* which is the name of the third tab.
 It should not be necessary to change the sheet name entry under a sub-model.
 In the *model.GrpA* tab we find the inputs for the elements of the *GrpA* sub-model: *S*, *I*, *R*, *b_m*, *b_s*, and *g*.

 ![image](https://user-images.githubusercontent.com/86741975/126227829-7080c6b4-a58c-475d-b9ae-dc8058473f00.png)

 The same applies to the *GrpB* sub-model.
-Each tab also contains an *_out* entry which is used to list the outputs for the model or sub-model.
+Each tab also contains an *out* entry which is used to list the outputs for the model or sub-model.
 This has the same function as calling *set_output* within the model definition.
 Recall that the outputs of a sub-model will only be saved if the parent model includes the sub-model in its output list.

 We can edit the values in the Excel file, for example, by changing b_mix to 0.025 (cutting the transmission rate between the two populations in half) and then save it.